iCliniq Logo

 • Age Factor - If the mother is above 35 years, there is an advanced risk of amniotic fluid embolism.

-• Operative Delivery - Operative procedures like C-section, a forceps delivery, or a vacuum extraction might increase the risk of amniotic fluid embolism because the physical barriers between the mother and the baby are disrupted, which may cause amniotic fluid embolism.
+• Operative Delivery - Operative procedures like a C-section, a forceps delivery, or a vacuum extraction might increase the risk of amniotic fluid embolism because the physical barriers between the mother and the baby are disrupted, which may cause amniotic fluid embolism.

 • Polyhydramnios - This is a condition with too much amniotic fluid around the baby, which is also considered a risk factor for mothers.